 WordPress page builders are evolving at a fast rate.
 With Elementor speeding up its development and Gutenberg growing at an amazing pace due to the efforts of WordPress contributors, the future of WordPress is bright.
 Long term, it is hard to say if the newer page builders like Brizy Builder and Oxygen Builder will catch up with Elementor and Beaver.
 But it is a good issue to have as competition between page builders will only spur them to get better.

-Elementor remains ahead of the other page builders and is our recommended WordPress Page Builder for 2020.
+Elementor remains ahead of the other page builders and is our best WordPress Page Builder.